johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 Where do packets get dropped?
 =============================
-{{ex-drop}} depicts an example of where and why packets may be discarded in a typical single ASIC, shared buffered type device, where packets ingress on the left and egress on the right.
+{{ex-drop}} depicts an example of where and why packets may be discarded in a typical single-ASIC, shared-buffered type device.
+Packets ingress on the left and egress on the right.

 ~~~~~~~~~~
                                                       +----------+